 The values set in steps 1 and 2 will persist in the products tab; learn about updating SPA product settings here.

-The products available for selection in the SPA will be those included within the parent template(s).
+The products available for selection in the SPA will be those included within the parent template, and constituent contracts.
 If your SPA requires products not included in the parent contract(s), you must create a SPA from other contracts.

 Products can be selected using product groups or product categories but not both; this is the same as when selecting products on other contracts and templates.
 Please see this template product selection guide for more information on selecting products.